 Skip to main content

-A 30-GHz Bandwidth Low-Power W-Band 4-TX and 4-RX Chipset for High-Resolution Radars in 65 nm CMOS.
+A 30-GHz Bandwidth Low-Power W-Band 4-TX and 4-RX Chipset for High-Resolution Radars in 65nm CMOS

-This paper presents a low-power W-band transceiver chipset that supports 30-GHz bandwidth for high-resolution for frequency-modulated continuous-wave (FMCW) radars.
-The transmitter chip consists of four transmitting channels (TX) and a wideband local oscillator (LO) network that achieves high harmonic rejection across the full bandwidth.
-The receiver chip consists of four receiving channels (RX) with an N-path mixer-first architecture and shares the same LO structure.
-To achieve a wide bandwidth high in-band harmonic rejection, the LO network consists of a $\times$8 frequency multiplier by cascading three balanced push-push doubler and wideband drivers.
-Fabricated in 65-nm CMOS process, the transmitter achieves 10-dBm output power and a 34 to 54~dBc harmonic rejection ratio (HRR) in 65 - 95~GHz .
-The receiver has a conversion gain of 15~dB.
-The power consumption per channel is 192~mW and 97~mW in the TX and RX chips, respectively, showing low power feature in wideband W-band radar transceivers
+This paper presents a low-power W-band chipset integrating four transmit (TX) channels and four receive (RX) channels, which supports a 30-GHz bandwidth for high-resolution frequency-modulated continuous-wave (FMCW) radars.
+To achieve a wide bandwidth with high in-band harmonic rejection, the LO network consists of a ×8 frequency multiplier by cascading three balanced push-push doubler and wideband drivers.
+In the TX chip, a gain staggering technique is adopted for the broadband power amplifier (PA), whereas an N-path mixer-first RX architecture is employed in the RX chip to achieve wide bandwidth and high linearity.
+Fabricated in 65-nm CMOS process, the transmitter achieves 10-dBm output power and a 34 to 54 dBc harmonic rejection ratio (HRR) across the 65 to 95 GHz bandwidth.
+The receiver has a conversion gain of 15 dB and above -15 dBm input 1 dB compression point.
+The power consumption per channel is 192 mW and 97 mW in the TX and RX chips, respectively, showing a low power feature in wideband W-band radar transceivers.